Explore the Levels of Change Management

 4. Story – Imagination, context, action and result

-The result you achieve through completing this exercise is a compelling story for your why.
+The ultimate result of completing this exercise is a compelling story for your why, which you can then use to elevate your change management approach.
 Story is about synthesizing the essence of something in a narrative, along with characters and a plot.
 Brains are wired for story.
 We all enjoy hearing them, see ourselves as the characters, and relate with the plots.
 If someone gives you facts and figures, you may forget what they told you.
 But when they say, “Let me tell you a story,” your brain locks it away so you can draw on it again.
 Story resonates so much that people listen, link them to their own stories, and share them with others.

 Communicating a compelling why connects the dots for everyone in your organization who will feel the impacts of a change.
-We may not know what the future will look like as we transition from the current state, but many organizations will need to repurpose, retool, refocus, re-imagine and re-create work structures to succeed in the new reality.
-Even if you are not facing a great deal of change due to the COVID-19 crisis, telling a clear, concise and inspiring story will help you move any complex change forward successfully in your organization and help your people along the way.
+Whether you are rolling out a new manufacturing process, DEI initiative or ERP system, telling a clear, concise and inspiring story will move your change forward and help your people along the way.